fossas/fossa-cli/docs/contributing/api-mocking.md

 minimum number it expects.
 An expectation is considered _exhausted_ if has fulfulled the maximum number of requests it expects.
 At the end of a test all expectations should be satisfied, though they need not be exhausted.
-Reusing an exhaused expectation is an error.
+Reusing an exhausted expectation is an error.

 The helpers are: